St Luke's Church, Matfield: Hanging glass sculpture

 In 1991, a glass sculpture was installed, suspended from the ceiling of the nave.
 It depicts baptism as the first step to eternal life, and is therefore located close to the font.
 There is a circular section with red flames, signifying the holiness of God, and below this is water, as used in baptism.
 The sculpture was designed and engraved by sculptor Jenny Clark from nearby Horsmonden.

 The font itself is octagonal, made of similar stone to the rest of the church, and has an oak cover.

 Organ

 The organ has two manuals and pedals, with a total of 422 pipes.
 It was built in 1892, some 16 years after the rest of the church.
 It was built by F H Brown and Sons of Deal, Kent, using pipes made in Germany.
-It was given in memory of Elizabeth Marchant, whose family's forbears built Matfield House.
+It was given in memory of Elizabeth Marchant, whose family's forebears built Matfield House.
 In 1974 the organ was extensively renovated, using funds raised by parishioners.